Photo: Madison Stevens / Polar Bears International

 Polar Bear Safety Video

-In partnership with the Town of Churchill, we’re working on a video for residents and visitors on how to stay safe around polar bears, based on Churchill’s unique situation as a global destination for polar bear viewing.
-The content will be suitable for adapting for use elsewhere.
+We recently supported the efforts of the Churchill Bear Smart Group in producing a video for residents and visitors on how to stay safe around polar bears, based on the town's unique situation as a global destination for polar bear viewing.
+The approach can be adapted for use elsewhere.

 Photo: BJ Kirschhoffer / Polar Bears International